 - 3 braeburn apples

-Preheat the oven to 180'C/Gas 4.
-Either use a round silicon baking tin or grease and line a round baking tin with baking paper and a little butter.
+- Preheat the oven to 180'C/Gas 4.
+Either use a round silicon baking tin or grease and line a round baking tin (measuring 26cm/10-inches in diameter) with baking paper and a little butter.
 Set aside.

 First make the toffee sauce: